 2

 Agreed-value policies cost slightly more but ensure you receive the full agreed amount if your Ferrari is written off.
-This is worth considering for any exotic vehicle.
+This is worth considering for any exotic vehicle where market-value assessments may be unreliable.

 3